Chart Color Schemes

 Christies Beach shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Conversely, professional & technical services have lower representation at 4.4% compared to the regional average of 7.3%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-During the year to September 2025, employment levels increased by 4.1% and labour force increased by 3.4%, causing the unemployment rate to fall by 0.7 percentage points.
-Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
-State-level data from 25-Nov shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with the state's employment growth outpacing the national average of 0.14%.
-National employment forecasts from May-25 estimate a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Christies Beach's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Conversely, professional & technical services had lower representation at 4.4%, compared to the regional average of 7.3%.
+Employment opportunities locally appeared limited as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, employment levels increased by 4.1% and labour force grew by 3.4%, causing a fall in unemployment rate by 0.7 percentage points.
+Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling by 0.1 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Christies Beach's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment